fair-software/howfairis-github-action/README.md

-# howfairis

-_GitHub action to assess compliance with fair-software.eu_
+# GitHub action to assess compliance with fair-software.eu

 To enable this checker, add the following snippet as ``.github/workflows/fair-software.yml`` in your GitHub repository.